apollographql/apollo/docs/source/tutorial/client.md

 While Apollo VSCode is not required to successfully complete the tutorial, setting it up unlocks a lot of helpful features such as autocomplete for operations, jump to fragment definitions, and more.

 First, make a copy of the `.env.example` file located in `client/` and call it `.env`.
-Add your Engine API key that you already created in step #4 to the file:
+Add your Graph Manager API key that you already created in step #4 to the file:

 ```
 ENGINE_API_KEY=service:<your-service-name>:<hash-from-apollo-engine>